vijayrajeshr/DocuSense-AI/Local-LLM-Rag-pdf-bot/README.md

 <img width="1245" height="254" alt="image" src="https://github.com/user-attachments/assets/540d960f-aab9-4f39-a60f-283e23672233" />

-A simple Streamlit app for querying PDFs using a local LLM (Llama3.2) with RAG.
+## A simple Streamlit app for querying PDFs using a local LLM (Llama3.2) with RAG.

+## Note --->  Please Download the "Technical Report" in the directory best and shortest explanation of the project.

 ## Setup